 Europe Soya Declaration

-An important step towards a more sustainable European agriculture was taken on 17 July in Brussels, Belgium, with the signing of the Europe Soya Declaration.
+An important step towards a more sustainable European agriculture was taken on 17 July 2017 in Brussels, Belgium, with the signing of the Europe Soya Declaration.
 14 EU agriculture ministers, including those of Italy, France, the Netherlands, Austria, Romania and Finland, signed the declaration—a joint accomplishment of the Donau Soja Organisation and the agriculture ministers.
 In January 2018 four other countries signed the Europe Soya Declaration and in January 2019 also Switzerland signed the Declaration.

 The Europe Soya Declaration aims to boost soya bean cultivation in Europe, bringing it even closer to reaching the UN Sustainable Development Goals, especially as regards improving the world’s food supply and using natural resources sustainably.